top of page

 71WXKbne7XL._AC_UL600_SR600,600_.jpg

 For the first time ever, Topps made a complete set of cards available for purchase.
-In 1974, complete sets were sold at Sears stores (possibly also at J.C.
+In 1974, complete sets were available through the Sears' Christmas catalog (they may have also been available via J.C.
 Penny's).
 The boxed set included the Traded cards (see below).
 It would be the final time a complete set was marketed until 1982.

 As they had done in 1973, Topps issued 24 team checklist cards.
 Unlike in 1973, cards were printed on regular stock, and were plentifully available in packs from the beginning of the year onward.